noah8368/Celestial_Object_Classifier/README.md

-Data is drawn from the Hubble Legacy Archive and processed locally before object detection is performed (with an option to fetch pre-processed data available) by a CNN running on the [STM32 H743ZI](https://www.st.com/en/microcontrollers-microprocessors/stm32h743zi.html) board.
+Data is drawn from the Hubble Legacy Archive and processed locally before object detection is performed (with an option to fetch pre-processed data available) by a CNN running on an [STM32 H743ZI](https://www.st.com/en/microcontrollers-microprocessors/stm32h743zi.html) board.

 ### Prerequistes